Yufan102/DouDiZhu/README.md

 Version 1.20
 1, Bugs fixed
 2, Basic game function could play right now.
 3, Due to author's knowledge, the game can only run in the IDEA's consle.
+4, English user interface added.

 Further update: